SiEPIC/SiEPIC_EBeam_PDK/docs/components/ebeam/y_branch/y_branch.md

 - Support for TE polarization
 - Operating at 1550 nm wavelength
   - Performance:
     - Excess Loss is < 1 dB
+- Operating at 1310 nm wavelength: model excess loss set at 0.2 dB

 ## Parameters